juicedata/juicefs/docs/en/development/data_structures.md

 ### 3.3 SQL

 Metadata is stored in different tables by type, and each table is named with `jfs_` followed by its specific structure name to form the table name, e.g. `jfs_node`.
-Some tables use `Id` of the `bigserial` type as primary keys to ensure that each table has a primary key, and the `Id` columns do not contain actual information.
+Some tables use `Id` with the `bigserial` type as primary keys to ensure that each table has a primary key, and the `Id` columns do not contain actual information.

 #### 3.3.1 Setting